Grand Valley State University Society of Physics (SPS) Chapter selected as a 2019 - 2020 Distinguished Chapter.

-The Department of Physics offers a Bachelor of Science degree (B.S.) with a major in physics.
+The Department of Physics is in the College of Liberal Arts and Sciences.
+It offers a Bachelor of Science degree (B.S.) with a major in physics.
 Our robust program engages students in observation, experimentation, and theoretical study of the various phenomena of nature.
 The Physics Department offers:

 We are always looking for interested and motivated students who are enthusiastic about physics and who want to pursue an undergraduate degree in physics.
 Explore our website for details.